bevans2000/bevans2000.github.io/content/docs/started/_index.md

 ---
 title: Get Started
-description: Guide to getting the SImulation running
+description: Guide to getting the Simulation running
 weight: 15
 menu:
   main:
     weight: 20
 ---

-The simulation uses Java Swing as a command line application.
-This sectino describes how to get started using the Simulation.
+The simulation provides a local command line application based on Java Swing.
+This section describes how to get started using the Simulation.